rossjillian/afg/docs/design.md

         { f(m) } -> same_as<bool>;
     };

-I originally used `std::function<bool(const Model&)>` but found that that didn't work too well whenever I used lambdas.
+We originally used `std::function<bool(const Model&)>` but found that that didn't work too well whenever we used lambdas.
 I suppose the phase of the compiler that does template computations happens before the phase were lambdas are typechecked to see if they can be converted to an equivalent type.